UEFA Youth League round of 16 latest

 Article body

-The UEFA Youth League round of 16 is in progress with former champions Salzburg through and two quarter-finals so far set up: Midtjylland vs Ajax and Dinamo Zagreb vs Benfica.
+The UEFA Youth League round of 16 is in progress with three quarter-finals so far set up: Salzburg vs Lyon, Midtjylland vs Ajax and Dinamo Zagreb vs Benfica.

 Round of 16 ties